-Founder and Chair
+Founder and Chairman Emeritus

 Why Loudoun Youth: “Loudoun Youth wants to assist Loudoun County is being the Best Place to grow up…..listening to youth, engaging with them to become active leaders in their community, especially outside of school hours, is the best way to grow a great community.”

-President & CEO
+President and CEO

 Jared Melvin is the Health & Life Director for Loudoun Insurance Group.
 He began his insurance career in 2005 and joined Loudoun Insurance Group in 2010 to grow their employee benefits division and oversee the individual life and health insurance business.
 Today Jared enjoys working with many prominent businesses and individuals in the DC metropolitan area.
 Additionally, Jared has worked on the board of directors of the Loudoun County Chamber of Commerce since 2009 and has held numerous leadership roles in different organizations throughout the County.
 Jared has lived in Loudoun County since 1998 and resides in Leesburg with his wife and son.